 CypherDen is owned by Dennise Andrea Cassura, a Filipino-born American YouTuber, artist, animator, and vlogger.

 Featuring different art styles in almost every video, she uploads videos about tutorials, gaming animations, and stories about her life.

-Aside from being a YouTuber, she also creates webcomics and posts them on Webtoons.
+Aside from being one of the more popular YouTube animators, she also creates webcomics and posts them on Webtoons.

 12) Jess the Dragoon